 Take Action Today to Protect Your Income Tomorrow

 If you are suffering from this drastic form of debt collection, you aren’t alone.
 Wage garnishment is more common than many would believe.
 In fact, roughly 4 million U.S. employees had their wages garnished in 2013.
-At the Law Office of Seni Popat, we are committed to helping individuals and families overcome this type of financial crisis.
+At the Law Office of Seni Popat, our bankruptcy attorney in Queens is committed to helping individuals and families overcome this type of financial crisis.
 Whether we guide you through the bankruptcy process or employ another defense against wage garnishment, you can trust us to work tirelessly on your behalf.

 I had the pleasure of working with Seni Popat.
 He is a Top Professional!- I Gie – via Google

 Law Office of Seni Popat is the place to get help.- Willie Kornegay - via Google

 He is very knowledgeable, professional, helpful and was readily available to guide me and advise me through the filing process.- James Potter - via Google

 Seni was absolutely fantastic.- Nicole H. - via Google

 Mr. Seni Popat is THE BEST bankruptcy lawyer there is.- Yasmeen Smith - via Google